 A colon resection is usually standard.
-Depending on where your tumor is, it might not be able to do just a small resection, it might be more.
+Depending on where your tumor is, it might not be able to do just a small resection.
+It might be more.
 If it’s rectal, they might do the ileostomy or colostomy.

 Researching your surgical options is one of the most important things you can do as a colorectal cancer patient.
 You’ve got colon, rectal, and you’ve got anal.
-You have all three different types of cancer that are in that area.
+You have all 3 different types of cancer that are in that area.

 Things have changed over time.
 They couldn’t do laparoscopic surgery necessarily back then.
-I wasn’t a candidate but now it’s done a lot more often and at a lot more hospitals.
+I wasn’t a candidate, but now it’s done a lot more often and at a lot more hospitals.
 The recovery time and healing from that is a lot easier than if they have to open you.